kirilllzaitsev/kirilllzaitsev.github.io/_posts/2023-07-15-postproc-img-segm.md

 ## Conclusion

 We discussed four techniques that can be used to improve the quality and integrity of the model's predictions.
 Although we used image segmentation for examples, these techniques can be applied to a wide range of perception tasks.
+The list of techniques is not exhaustive, and other methods like [morphological transformations](https://opencv24-python-tutorials.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_morphological_ops/py_morphological_ops.html) may require reader's attention.

 Test-time augmentation and Conditional Random Fields can be used to refine the predictions at the (final) inference stage.
 Pseudo-labeling allows to increase the size of the training dataset by iteratively picking the most confident predictions from the unlabeled dataset.
 Domain-specific